SiLab-Bonn/beam_telescope_analysis/README.rst

 If you are new to Python, please have a look at the installation guide in the wiki.
 We recommend to use to use `Anaconda/Miniconda <https://conda.io/docs/user-guide/install/download.html>`_ Python to ease the installation of the dependencies.

-Clone the testbeam analysis repository and run the following commands inside the testbeam_analysis folder:
+Clone the testbeam analysis repository and run the following commands inside the beam_telescope_analysis folder:

 .. code-block:: bash